Free Weekly Meal Plans

 Similar to Vega Sport, this protein is high in calories and the second highest price point on the list.

-- Taste: 5/10.
+• Taste: 3/10.
 A very slight improvement over the raw version of this brand.
-That pea protein flavor still shines through the very faintest chocolate flavor.
+That pea protein flavor is overwhelming with almost no chocolate flavor.

 Garden of Life Raw Organic Protein